mega0319/js-jquery-modify-html-readme-web-031317/README.md

 The `$` is just a function — it's equivalent to `jQuery` (which is also a function that you can call).
 You might think of it as a fancy alias (with a few tricks up its sleeve) to `document.querySelectorAll`.

 `"#yo"` is our jQuery selector -- we're selecting the HTML element with the ID `yo`.
-We're then using the jQuery `append` function, which adds text to an HTML element, and we're passing in `"hey hey hey hey!!!!!"` which is the text we want to add.
+We're then using the jQuery `append` function, which adds text to an HTML element, and we're passing in `"hey hey hey hey!!!!!"` which is the text we want to add...

 Don't worry too much about the mechanics of these selectors and functions, we'll go over those in way more detail.
 Just notice that the text appeared on the screen, even though we didn't explicitly add it between the `p` tags.